-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2015.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were

-(by applicant of institution).
-Admitted applicants should include w ait-iisteu studeiit C1 Total first-time, first-year (freshman) men who applied 2487 C1 Total first-time, first-year (freshman) women who applied 3584 C1 Total first-time, first-year (freshman) men who were admitted 993 C1 Total first-time, first-year (freshman) women who were admitted 1559 C1 Total full-time, first-time, first-year (freshman) men who enrolled 235 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 • C1 Total full-time, first-time, first-year (freshman) women who enrolled 311 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+Total first-time, first-year (freshman) men who applied 2424 Total first-time, first-year (freshman) women who applied 3487 Total first-time, first-year (freshman) men who were admitted 1058 Total first-time, first-year (freshman) women who were admitted 1594 Total full-time, first-time, first-year (freshman) men who enrolled 212 Total part-time, first-time, first-year (freshman) men who enrolled 0 • Total full-time, first-time, first-year (freshman) women who enrolled 305 Total part-time, first-time, first-year (freshman) women who enrolled 1 Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled